 The Company entered into the contract with the customer to sell the Company's certain intellectual property and to provide follow-up contract research and development services to the customer.
 The Company has determined that the sale of its intellectual property and follow-up contract research services are distinguishable.
 It is therefore accounted for as a separate performance obligation.
 In this case, the transaction price will be allocated to each performance obligation based on the stand-alone selling prices.
 Where these are not directly observable, they are estimated based on expected cost plus margin.
 The possibility of a variable price contained in the contract resulting in revenue to be written off may be significant when the uncertainty between the expected and variable price is eliminated.
-In this case, variable price is included in the contract.
-Revenue recognition is based on the different types of revenue is as follows:
+In this case, variable price is as follows: